Fasted cardio is one of the best methods for fat loss, and I personally do fasted cardio workouts legitimately every day.

 Carbohydrates or glucose causes insulin raising effects in your body, and it is the enemy of fasted training

 You can even use supplements such as caffeine and L-Carnitine in your fasted state to improve your results as well!

-Personally, I prefer to drink 1 or 2 cups of tea with coconut oil and CBD oil in the morning.
+Personally, I prefer to drink 1 or 2 cups of tea with coconut oil and high-CBD oil in the morning.

 Although I only began to learn about cannabidiol products a few months ago, they have been incredible for helping me through fasted cardio workouts!